 A study of traditional and contemporary approaches to security and strategy.
-Attention is paid to new theories on war, security and strategy; military and non-military security issues and threats; the national security of developing states; as well as the relationship between policy, strategy and tactics.
-The latter includes an introductory overview of the nature, levels, patterns, forms and instruments of strategy, and the laws of war.
-The national, regional and continental security situation in Africa and modes of multilateral security cooperation in particular are analysed, also in relation to extra-continental trends.
-Regarding the aforesaid, emphasis is placed on the legal and institutional framework, national security policy and strategic posture of South Africa.
+Attention is paid to theories on war, security and strategy; military and non-military security issues and threats; the nature, levels, patterns, forms and instruments of strategy; and the laws of war.
+Global and regional strategic and security issues and trends are analysed, along with multilateral approaches to understanding and confronting security issues.